It took me a while to write this post as I couldn’t find words for something that’s unparalleled.

 By the way, if you want to polish your cooking techniques you can learn straight from the author, the Master Chef Jean-Christian Jury.
 He teaches vegan gourmet cooking classes at the Blue Lotus in Thailand.

-Let me know your thoughts on this cookbook if you happen to have it or heard about it.
-I’m curious to find out.
+Let me know your thoughts on this cookbook, I’m curious to find out.

 A big thank you goes out to the publisher teNeues for giving me permission to use the pictures of the German edition.